-Disasters, hazards, emergencies and their related risks are on the rise throughout South Africa.
-It is, therefore, imperative to be adequately prepared and switch from a more reactive to proactive approach.
+A disaster is an unplanned event in which the needs of the affected community outweigh the available resources.
+A disaster occurs somewhere in the world almost daily, but these events vary considerably in scope, size and context.
+Disasters and their related risks are becoming frequent and the number of persons affected is also increasing.
+The greater effects are attributable not only to a greater number of events, but also to population dynamics, location and vulnerability.
+While the frequency of disaster events have led to an increase in general disaster awareness, the relative infrequency of major catastrophes affecting defined populations leads to a certain degree of complacency and underestimation of the impact of such an event.
+It is, therefore, imperative to be adequately prepared and switch from a more reactive to a proactive approach.
 In order for this to materialize, a Disaster Management Plan is necessary.
-This document is the Langeberg Disaster Management Plan, which has been compiled in terms of Section 53(1) (a) of the Disaster Management Act (no. 57 of 2002).
+This document is the Langeberg Disaster Management Plan, which has been compiled in terms of Section 53 (1) (a) of the Disaster Management Act (no. 57 of 2002).